Heckman Selection Model

 -

 Collinearity check: verify that the inverse Mills ratio is not highly collinear with the covariates in the outcome equation.
-High collinearity (VIF > 10 for ) indicates that the model cannot distinguish the selection correction from the direct effects of the covariates.
+High collinearity (variance inflation factor (VIF) > 10 for ) indicates that the model cannot distinguish the selection correction from the direct effects of the covariates.

 F.4 Two-Step vs. MLE Comparison